BlueByteSystemsInc/PDMShell/src/FREEVSPREMIUM.md

 # PDMShell Free vs Premium

-PDMShell comes in two editions: Free for light use and Premium for full automation in SOLIDWORKS PDM.
+PDMShell is available as a Free edition for evaluation and lightweight work, and a Premium edition for production automation in SOLIDWORKS PDM.

 ---